by Steven Doyle

 E Bar is a bit hidden, and it is a bit delicious.
 Actually it is plenty delicious.
 Platefuls of enchiladas, rellenos, tacos of all varieties can be found and used as a means of cutting the powerful margaritas that are requisite.

-This is a perfect setting for National Crispy Taco Day which also happens to fall on that marvelous weekly Dallas holiday, Taco Tuesday.
+This is a perfect setting for National Taco Day which also happens to fall on that marvelous weekly Dallas holiday, every day.

 Robb Walsh, author of the Tex-Mex Cookbook: A History in Recipes and Photos, tells us that that crispy tacos are a bit of an anomaly, “I’ve never seen an authentic Mexican place with crispy tacos.
 They definitely come from our side of the border”.